dburkhardt/viash_web/content/docs/reference_config/functionality.md

 ## authors \[list\]

-A list of authors (introduced in viash 0.3.1).
+A list of authors (introduced in Viash 0.3.1).
 An author must at least have a name, but can also have a list of roles, an e-mail address, and a map of custom properties.